 Heparin: Composed of repeating units of glucuronic acid and N-acetylglucosamine.
 It functions as an anticoagulant in the human body.

-Chondroitin sulfate: Composed of repeating units of glucuronic acid and N-acetylgalactosamine.
-It is a component of cartilage and connective tissues.
+Chondroitin sulfate: It consists of repeating units of glucuronic acid and N-acetylgalactosamine and is a key component of cartilage and connective tissues.

-Fats, referred to as triglycerides, belong to the category of lipids.
-Their structure consists of a glycerol molecule linked to three fatty acid molecules.
-Here are some key points to understand about fats:
+Fats, also known as triglycerides, are a type of lipid.
+They are made up of one glycerol molecule attached to three fatty acid chains.
+Here are some important facts about fats:

 Structure: Fats consist of a glycerol molecule bonded to three fatty acid molecules through ester linkages.
 Fatty acids can be described as chains of hydrocarbons that are relatively long, and at one end of the chain, there is a carboxyl group (-COOH).

-Functions: Fats serve several important functions in living organisms:
+Functions: Fats perform various essential roles in living organisms:

 Energy Storage: Fats serve as a highly efficient storage form of energy.
 They are stored in specialized cells called adipocytes and can be broken down and metabolized to release energy when needed.